ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](gradient_inverse_alt.gif)](gradient_inverse_alt.gif) [![\[IM Output\]](gradient_shepards_alt.gif)](gradient_shepards_alt.gif)

-The problem with using either 'Inverse Distance' or 'Shepard's Method' (inverse squared distance) is that all the 'control points' has a global effect over the whole image.
+The problem with using either 'Inverse Distance' or 'Shepard's Method' (inverse squared distance) is that all the 'control points' have a global effect over the whole image.
-As a result you get a sort of underlying 'average color' in between the points, and especially at a large distance from all control points.
+As a result, you get a sort of underlying 'average color' in between the points, and especially at a large distance from all control points.
 This, in turn, produces 'spots' of color rather than a smooth gradient of color.

 ### DIY Gradients and Hues {#gradient_complex_hues}

 -- (Hues are hard to deal with)

-The above works well but I wanted to try and to do better.
+The above works well, but I wanted to try and do better.
-I thought perhaps I could generate a bright rainbow gradient of colors between the points, rather than generating spots that merges into an average color.
+I thought perhaps I could generate a bright rainbow gradient of colors between the points, rather than generating spots that merge into an average color.

 So to generate a hue gradient, I tried to do the [Inverse Distance Weighted Interpolation](http://en.wikipedia.org/wiki/Inverse_distance_weighting) in HSB colorspace, though I switched the yellow to blue, to make the colors more equally spaced around the hue, and hopefully provide another way of generating a color wheel (see [Gradients in Other Colorspaces](#gradient_colorspace) above).